dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/pitch-videos.md

 * Discuss any insights you might have into the problem

 You can use a short slide deck but keep it very visual with *at most 10 words* on any individual slide!
+🚀 Upload your slide deck to your pitchback.me project.

 Please, don't be shy, your idea is great!
 Pitch cause you care.
 Pitch for the practice.
 Pitch to make a difference.
 Pitch to inspire!